sony/diffusion-timbre-transfer/README.md

 # Latent Diffusion Bridges for Unsupervised Musical Audio Timbre Transfer

-This codebase is for the following [paper](https://arxiv.org/abs/2409.06096).
+This codebase is for the following [paper](https://arxiv.org/abs/2409.06096) with a corresponding [demo](https://sony.github.io/diffusion-timbre-transfer/) page.

+Supplementary material for the theoretical results and proofs is also [avaliable](https://sony.github.io/diffusion-timbre-transfer/Appendix.pdf).

 Pretrained model weights and computed Encodec mean and std tensors are available [here](https://zenodo.org/records/13849169).
 ## Diffusion Bridges
 An example of running inference for diffusion brindges can be found in `inference.ipynb`.
 ## Setup